pyca/cryptography/docs/hazmat/primitives/asymmetric/rsa.rst

     .. versionadded:: 0.2

     An `RSA`_ private key.
-RSA private key objects have methods from this interface as well as :class:`RSAPrivateKeyWithSerialization`.
+An RSA private key that is not an :term:`opaque key` also implements :class:`RSAPrivateKeyWithSerialization`
+    to provide serialization methods.

     .. method:: decrypt(ciphertext, padding)